 The VolturnUS technology is the culmination of more than a decade of collaborative research and development conducted by the University of Maine-led DeepCwind Consortium.

-- VolturnUS 1:8, deployed in 2013, is a 65 foot tall floating turbine prototype; 1:8th the scale of a 6 megawatt (MW), 425-foot rotor diameter design.
-It was designed and built at UMaine, assembled at Cianbro’s facility in Brewer, ME, and towed 30 miles from Brewer to Castine, ME by Maine Maritime Academy.
-This was the first grid-connected offshore wind turbine in the Americas.
+VolturnUS 1:8 is a 65-foot-tall floating wind turbine prototype that is 1:8th the geometric scale of a 6-megawatt (MW), approximately 450-foot rotor diameter design.
+The patent-pending VolturnUS 1:8, was designed and built at UMaine, assembled at Cianbro’s facility in Brewer, successfully towed nearly 30 miles from Brewer by a Maine Maritime Academy tugboat, and anchored for testing off the coast of Castine, Maine in 90 ft of water.

 Videos of VolturnUS Performance:

+As anticipated for a 1:8 scale unit, the VolturnUS 1:8 experienced numerous storm events representative of design environmental conditions prescribed by the American Bureau of Shipping (ABS) Guide for Building and Classing Floating Offshore Wind Turbines, 2013.
 During the deployment, the prototype performed as expected in both operation and ABS extreme Design Load Cases (DLC) as follows:

 - Over 110 operational load cases similar to ABS DLC 1,2,

 - Over 18 extreme load cases equivalent to ABS DLC 1.6 and 6.1, representing 50-year Return Period Events

 - One event equivalent to the ABS survival load case, representing a 500-year Return Period Event.